openstax/k12-apps-raise/docs/styles.md

     </div>
 ```

-To center the video horizontally, wrap the `os-raise-video-container` div with a div containing the `os-raise-d-flex-nowrap` and `os-raise-justify-content-center` classes.
+To center the video horizontally, wrap the `div` containing `os-raise-video-container`  with a `div` containing the `os-raise-d-flex-nowrap` and `os-raise-justify-content-center` classes.

 ```html
 <div class="os-raise-d-flex-nowrap os-raise-justify-content-center">